 A twenty-one-year restoration project, completed in 1999, pared away layers of touch-ups, leaving the painting faint yet powerful in its delicacy.
 Groups of thirty are shunted in and out of the heavily protected room at scheduled intervals every quarter hour.

-- Duomo, the fifth largest cathedral in the world.
+Later, on my own, I visited the Duomo, the fifth largest cathedral in the world.
 It took over four hundred years to complete.
 Napoleon ordered the construction to be sped up so he could be crowned king of Italy in 1805.
-Up in the rafters a little red dot of light marks the spot where a nail supposedly from the cross of Jesus is kept.
+Up in the rafters a little red dot of light marks the spot where a nail, supposedly from the cross of Jesus, protrudes.
 Piazza Duomo, the square around the cathedral, is crowded with tourists and vendors day and night.

 No, I didn’t see George Clooney

 The next day I was back on the train, heading north to the small village of Varenna on Lake Como.
 I wrote the date on the rail pass, important to do before the conductor comes along.

 I am surprised a spot as tranquil as Lake Como is only an hour north of Milan.
 The rich and famous have kept villas along the shore since Roman times, including now George Clooney.
 The lake, surrounded by mountains, is shaped like an upside-down Y with the small villages of Bellagio, Menaggio, and Varenna located at the intersection.
 A ferry service runs between them almost every half-hour.

 Rita the taxi driver delivered me from the train station to my B&B on the side of a cliff just outside of town.
 It was once a remote monastery.
 The view from the balcony is spectacular with the snow-topped Swiss Alps to the north.
 The inn is on a hill so steep that some of the rooms require a funicular ride.
 I stayed in the lower level and rode the two funiculars to the upper levels for the view.
 The car is the size of a small elevator.